Table of Contents

 - The seat can be adjusted.

-On the other hand, the electrically powered assisted must:
+On the other hand, the electrically power-assisted must:

-- Motor power output is no more than 500w.
+- Motor power output is no more than 250W.

 Read more: Transport for NSW Department (NSW Government)

-Again, in Queensland, the same rules apply as in NSW’s e-bike regulations.
+Like Victoria, Queensland has established the same rules as in NSW’s e-bike regulations.
 However, the type of assistance is not differentiated, and the motor has to cut power at 25 km/h.

-Western Australia has more information about what an e-bike is and what lands on this realm.
-Overall, they seem to dictate the same laws as NSW and Vic.
-The only difference is that they call them asi Powered Assisted Pedal Cycles (PAPC).
+Western Australia has more information about what an e-bike is and what lands in this realm.
+Overall, they seem to dictate the same laws as NSW and Victoria.
+The difference is that they call them Powered Assisted Pedal Cycles (PAPC).

 Read More: Western Australia Department of Transport